ANALYSIS AND CONTROL OF STRUCTURES

 2. Mechanical characterization of masonry.

 3. Structural behavior of masonry structures and design rules for new buildings; rules for “simple masonry buildings”.

 4. Design of masonry walls under static loads: simplified dimensioning.
 Verification of unreinforced masonry walls subjected to vertical loading.
 Unreinforced masonry walls subjected to shear loading.
 Unreinforced masonry walls subjected to combined vertical and lateral loading.

-5. Construction techniques of existing diaphragms: reinforced concrete, steel and timber floor.
+5. Construction techniques of existing diaphragms: reinforced concrete, steel and timber floors.

-9. Vulnerability and damage aspects of existing masonry buildings.
+7. Vulnerability and damage aspects of existing masonry and reinforced concrete buildings.